axone-protocol/docs/docs/nodes/kms_ledger.md

 ## Okp4d configuration

 You need to enable KMS access by editing `.okp4d/config/config.toml`.
-In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `evmosd`.
+In this file, modify `priv_validator_laddr` to create a listening address/port or a unix socket in `okp4d`.

 For example: